jekhokie/raspberry-noaa-v2/README.md

 ![Raspberry NOAA](assets/header_1600_v2.png)

+Looking for support, wanting to talk about new features, or just hang out?
+Come chat with us on [Discord!](https://discord.gg/A9w68pqBuc)

 **_This is a spinoff of the original [raspberry-noaa](https://github.com/reynico/raspberry-noaa) created by Nico - they have graciously permitted me to push this project forward with a major refactor to enhance things such as usability, style, and general updates.
 All original content has been preserved (as have all commits up to the point of this repo creation) to retain credit to the